Anishka289/CriminalDetection/README.md

-# Raavan - An AI app to detect criminal
+# Raavan - An AI app to detect criminals
 It is a Web Development App in which the police can search for criminals .
 If some person already is in their database as a criminal.

 ## Technologies Used :